 Meredith is a staff attorney at the Michigan Immigrant Rights Center’s Washtenaw office and focuses primarily on immigration relief available to victims of violence.
 They received their J.D. from the University of Texas School of Law, and their undergraduate degree from the University of Michigan.
 Meredith has worked in immigration law since 2013, including as a paralegal with a focus on family and humanitarian-based relief in Michigan, as a law student attorney and volunteer with low-income and detained migrants around Texas and at the US-Mexico border, and as a postgraduate legal fellow in detention centers in Louisiana.

 Mohamed Slim is a Law Graduate with the Michigan Immigrant Rights Center’s Unaccompanied Children’s team.
 Mohamed studied Psychology at the University of Michigan-Dearborn and earned his law degree from The University of Toledo College of Law.
 Mohamed comes from a family of immigrants.
 This led to his pursuit of immigration law in order to help those searching for a better life overcome the hardships that are associated with immigration.

 Mollison Espinosa-Thompson (she/her)

-Molli is one of the Intake Coordinators for the Michigan Immigrant Rights Center.
+Molli is a Paralegal on the UC Released Team at the Michigan Immigrant Rights Center.
+She started at MIRC as an Intake Coordinator.
 She has 20 years of experience as a bi-lingual advocate in Washtenaw County; working in the fields of domestic violence, sexual assault intervention/prevention and public health.
 Molli graduated from Eastern Michigan University with a B.A. in Social Science and Fine Art.
 She speaks fluent Spanish, loves to dance, take walks in nature, spend time with her family & friends, volunteer, and fight for social justice in our society.